nachoSO/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to not reinvent the wheel, in order to do so I decided to adopt state of the art techniques to implement in my project, that is, NVIDIA and comma.ai models that are well-known in the community.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+My first tries with these models were so bad, there were a few spots where the vehicle fell off the track, as is detailed in the video :)

+With the scope to tackle with these problems and to improve the driving behavior, I applied data augmentation into my dataset, I did a little research about some techniques used in data augmentation, these are:

+- (image_processing.py)

+To combat the overfitting, I modified the model adding dropout functions.

+I have taken two techniques from here https://medium.com/@mohankarthik/cloning-a-car-to-mimic-human-driving-5c2f7e8d8aff I detected that the angle distribution was very unbalanced with a big amount of zeros in the distribution, the original distribution is shown here: ![Right][image_distribution]

+I also flipped images and angles thinking that this would generalize better the training.
+For example, here is an image that has then been flipped: ![Right][imageFlipped]

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track one without leaving the road.

 ####2.
 Final Model Architecture